Sacred Heart Cathedral, Bendigo

-Sacred Heart Cathedral, Bendigo, is the cathedral church of the Roman Catholic Diocese of Sandhurst and seat of the Bishop of Sandhurst.
-The cathedral is located in the provincial city of Bendigo, Victoria, Australia.
+Sacred Heart Cathedral, Bendigo, is an Australian cathedral.
+It is the Roman Catholic cathedral church of the Diocese of Sandhurst and seat of Bishop Shane Mackinlay.
+The cathedral is located in the provincial city of Bendigo, Victoria.

-It was designed in the Gothic style in 1895 by an architect of the firm Reed, Barnes and Tappin.
+The cathedral was designed in the Gothic Revival style in 1895 by an architect of the firm Reed, Barnes and Tappin.
+It was listed on the Victorian Heritage Register on 4 September 1997.

 Description

 Sacred Heart Cathedral is one of Australia's largest churches and the third tallest after St Patrick's Cathedral and St Paul's Cathedral in Melbourne.
-It is exceptionally large for a provincial city cathedral in Australia and its construction was made possible chiefly through the estate of Henry Backhaus (1811-1882), a German from Paderborn and the first Catholic priest on the Bendigo goldfields.
-Backhaus was very skilled in financial matters and accumulated considerable property - not least through encouraging his gold-mining parishioners to contribute some of their finds to the work of the church.
+It is exceptionally large for a provincial city cathedral in Australia and its construction was made possible chiefly through the estate of Henry Backhaus (1811–1882), a German from Paderborn and the first Catholic priest on the Bendigo goldfields.
+Backhaus was very skilled in financial matters and accumulated considerable property - not least through encouraging his goldmining parishioners to contribute some of their finds to the work of the church.
 Backhaus left his wealth for the benefit of the church and enabled the cathedral, among other things, to be built.

 In 1895, Martin Crane, an Augustinian and the first bishop of the diocese, called for competitive designs for a cathedral from several architects.
 The winning architect was William Tappin of the firm Reed, Barnes and Tappin, a firm established by Joseph Reed, one of Melbourne's most significant architects.
 It was built in the Gothic Revival style from sandstone quarried from the Geelong area.

 The large pipe organ, built by Bishop & Son of London, was installed late in 1905.

 After a long interval, work recommenced on the cathedral in 1954 and was completed in 1977.
 The later works were designed by Bates, Smart and McCutcheon, the successor of Reed, Barnes and Tappin.
 The spire was of lighter construction than that originally designed, being steel framed and clad with a masonry veneer.